themperek/cocotb-vivado/README.md

 ## The project is at a proof of concept stage

-- Only top-level ports are accessible.
+- Only top-level ports are accessible (simulator limitation).
-- It supports the `Timer` trigger.
+- It supports the `Timer` trigger (simulator limitation).
-- Setting signal values is immediate, as one would use `setimmediatevalue`.
+- Setting signal values is immediate, as one would use `setimmediatevalue` (simulator limitation).
 - Only `Verilog` at the top level is supported (to do).

 ## Installation